shivamnewase/Buttons-Svelte/README.md

 npm install buttons-svelte
 ```

 ## Usage
 To use the button components in your Svelte project, import them from the library:
-### customClass

- - custom class use for apply button color

 ```bash
 <script>